august0815/SlocVala/README.md

 to fit in elementary

-please do not install yet
+install on your own risk

 git as version controll